lvarin/nginx-okd/README.md

  * Disable the user directive

 In order to improve the performance, the number of connections per process is increased by 10.

+## All

+The idea is to add to nginx:plus all clients needed to do tests from a pod